 Paul Micheau, Clerk

 3rd Generation Jacobus 1692- 1759 Our Congregants

 Jacob Van Derbilt, Aris' fifth child, and his wife Neiltje (Elenor) Denyse were the first of the Commodore's branch of the name on Staten Island in 1715.
 In 1721 they moved to a large tract of land at New Dorp, which Jacob had purchased from his father, Aris, on May 19, 1715 and added to in 1719.

-They worshipped at our Reformed Church at services held in the Voorlezer's House, which was located in today's Historic Richmond Town.
-They left the Dutch Reformed Church to become Moravians when our congregation moved north in 1680, building our first church in 1717, near the present site in Port Richmond.
+They worshipped at our Reformed Church at services held in the Voorlezer's House, which was located near today's Historic Richmond Town.
+They left the Dutch Reformed Church to become Moravians when our congregation moved north in 1680, to our present site in what is now Port Richmond.

 From our Voorlezer's book.